mindojune/mindojune.github.io/portfolio.md

 ---

 The following is a list containing some of my work.
-Currently, I'm working on writing a short expository blog post for each project listed here.
+I'm working on writing a short expository blog post for each project listed here.
 If you have questions, don't hesitate to shoot me an email or leave a comment below the project post!

 <!---